KDesp73/Cli-Kit/README.md

 # tui-kit

-An ANSI based library in C++ for both Linux and Windows, that allows users to add menus, loading animations and color to their cli applications
+An ANSI based library in C++ for both Linux and Windows, that allows users to add menus, loading animations and color to their tui applications

 ## Usage